-However, we live in an internet-crazed era, dominated by massive technological advancements that have increased money laundering activities through identity theft.
+However, we live in an internet-crazed era dominated by massive technological advancements that have increased money laundering activities through identity theft.
 According to PwC, the US lost $42 billion to fraud in 2020.
-In Europe, the situation is little better, while the fraud rates in Africa and Asia are much higher.
+The situation is a little better in Europe, while the fraud rates in Africa and Asia are much higher.

 Moreover, the COVID-19 pandemic has forced many organizations to move to an online-first business model, where the customer is not physically present to allow in-person KYC checks.
 On the other hand, fraudsters have developed tactics to bypass some of the existing conventional checks.

 This new business environment has made remote identity proofing and assurance a must.
 This is where liveness checks come in.
 Typically liveness checks use Artificial Intelligence/Machine Learning (AI/ML) software to increase efficiency in digitally verifying user identities.
 There are two types of liveness checks, active and passive biometric checks.